Benefits of FiGS® CP survey

 - One (1) spare FiGS® sensor.

-2.5 What is the difference between a pipeline (2D) setup and a subsea structure (3D) setup with regards to mounting of FiGS® sensors?
+What is the difference between a pipeline (2D) setup and a subsea structure (3D) setup in terms of mounting FiGS® sensors?

-Figure 6 demonstrates the different setups for pipelines and subsea structures.
+Different setups for pipelines and subsea structures.
 In the pipeline (2D) setup, the two sensors are mounted in parallel on each end of the GRP beam.
-In the subsea structure (3D) setup, the two sensors are mounted in the middle of the beam, oriented at a 90-degree angle to each other.
+In the subsea structure (3D) setup, the two sensors are mounted in the middle of the beam, oriented at a 90-degree angle to each other:

-FiGS® can be mounted on everything from a large working class ROV to smaller inspection class ROVs.
-The only requirements are that the ROV can return the NAV data on required format and allow for the required maneuvering with the FiGS® sensors mounted.
+FiGS® can be mounted on anything from large working class ROVs to smaller inspection class ROVs.
+The only requirement is that the ROV can return the NAV data on the required format and allows for maneuvering with the FiGS® sensors mounted.
 For further details, please contact “firstname.lastname@example.org”.

 FiGS® has been tested on AUVs, but this technology is still under development.
 We hope to finish testing and have this option commercially available in 2019.
 For further details, please contact “email@example.com”.

-The relevant weight of the FiGS® sensor (versions 1.0 and 1.5) are summarized in Table 1.
+The relevant weight of the FiGS® sensor (versions 1.0 and 1.5) are summarised below.

-No, FiGS® only require a static measurement test in the start of the survey that takes about 15 minutes.
-This is only required once, unless there is a change of setup of the sensors.
-The change of setup is only required if one needs to inspect infield structures instead of pipelines, as structures requires a 3D FiGS® setup.
+No, FiGS® only requires a static measurement test in the start of the survey; this takes about 15 minutes.
+This is required only once, unless there is a change of setup of the sensors.
+The change of setup is only required if you need to inspect infield structures instead of pipelines, as structures require a 3D FiGS® setup.
 For further details, please contact “firstname.lastname@example.org”.

-Yes, FiGS® works with a pipe tracker, as they operate on different frequencies and therefore have no effect on each other.
-In some cases, FiGS® can give additional information regarding the pipes location if it’s buried too deep for the pipe tracker to detect.
+Yes, FiGS® works together with a pipe tracker; they operate on different frequencies and therefore do not interfere with one another.
+In some cases, FiGS® can provide additional information regarding pipes location if it’s buried too deep for the pipe tracker to detect.
 For further details, please contact “email@example.com”.

 No. FiGS® is a passive system and can only detect if there are active currents going from the anode to i.e the coating damage (cathode).
 It can be used to pinpoint active anode locations and coating damages that are buried, as FiGS® will detect the difference in current output.
 It won’t be able to see the pipeline between the anodes or eventual coating damages.

 FiGS® needs to know the location relative to top of pipeline.
-In most cases, we use multibeam, INS, Cathyx lasers or an altimeter to give us relative position from the sensors to the pipeline.
-This is supplied to us by the ROV/AUV company.
+In most cases, we use multibeam, INS, Cathyx lasers or an altimeter to give us the relative position from the sensors to the pipeline.
+This is supplied by the ROV/AUV company.

-FORCE operates with FiGS® worldwide, having done several surveys in Scandinavia, Europe, Malaysia, North America and Australia.
+FORCE Technology provides FiGS® CP surveys worldwide, having done several surveys in Scandinavia, Europe, Malaysia, North America and Australia.
 We currently have 18 operators and 12 IMR contractors on our client list.
 We are always open for new markets and countries to operate from.
-Current track record (October 2018) is listed in figure 7.
 For further details, please contact “firstname.lastname@example.org”.

-3.2 How many operators do you need to conduct a FiGS® survey?
+How many operators are needed to conduct a FiGS® CP survey?

-Two operators are needed for 24-hour operation.
-One operator is needed for 12-hour operation.
-FiGS® require the personnel to be trained in our facilities in Norway.
-Thus, we usually supply the equipment and personnel for every survey.
+Two operators are needed for a 24-hour operation.
+One operator is needed for a 12-hour operation.
+FiGS® requires the personnel to be trained in our facilities in Norway, which is why we usually supply both equipment and personnel for each survey.

 Normally FORCE uses 2 FiGS® sensors on a pipeline survey.
 In theory this can be done with 1 sensor, should the ROV be so small that it cannot handle 2.
 This has been done in the past with good success.